StayDashing28/Computing/Teacher-Day/Ideas/Mdm Sim.md

   Putting nothing else to rebate.</br>
   You Work Work work so hard</br>
   For your health, no regard</br>
-  although this doesn't show</br>
+  Although this doesn't show</br>
-  for you're always bright as gold!</br>
+  For you're always bright as gold!</br>

   :)</br>